-Named one of the Rising Stars in the plaintiff medical malpractice and personal injury arena, Brian has been featured in interviews on ABC15, CBS Local, KTAR, and AZTV, and has had an op-ed on medical malpractice and tort reform published in the Arizona Republic.
+Named a Super Lawyer and Best Lawyer in the plaintiff medical malpractice and personal injury arena, Brian has been featured in interviews on ABC15, CBS Local, KTAR, and AZTV, and has had an op-ed on medical malpractice and tort reform published in the Arizona Republic.

 Brian is a Partner with Snyder & Wenner, and focuses his practice on medical malpractice cases (including birth injuries, surgical errors, radiology errors, misdiagnoses, and urgent care malpractice) and inadequate/negligent security cases that result in death or catastrophic injury.
-His work in these areas have led to the largest verdict ever in Arizona against the VA, and the largest verdict of any kind in Arizona in 2017, against Banner Health.
+Throughout his years representing plaintiffs, Brian has established himself as a leader and expert in brain injury cases.
+His work in this area led to the largest verdict ever in Arizona against the VA, and the largest verdict of any kind in Arizona in 2017, against Banner Health.
 Brian has also received significant settlements in trucking accident cases.

 Areas of Practice

 - S. District Court District of Arizona, 2008

 - How To Persuade at Mediation — American Association of Justice Convention 2023